Introduction to Transactions in SQL

 Insert into `transaction_details`(`user_id`, ‘amount’) values (7387438, ‘50000’);

-This SQL query inserts a new record into the transaction details table, this table holds the details of all the transactions of the users.
-If all the query executed successfully then COMMIT command need to be executed as changes need to be permanently stored in the database.
+This SQL query inserts a new record into the transaction details table; this table holds the details of all the transactions of the users.
+If all the query executed successfully, then the COMMIT command needs to be executed as changes need to be permanently stored in the database.

 Commit: This commit statement saves changes invoked by a transaction to the database.
-If any of the transaction fails during the execution then ROLLBACK command should be executed to revert the complete transaction
+If any of the transaction fails during the execution, then the ROLLBACK command should be executed to revert the complete transaction.

 Rollback: Rollback takes place once any query fails during execution.